w3f/Grants-Program/applications/Candymint.md

 - Work you have already done.

-: Polkadot Punks Mint dapp
+: Polkadot Punks NFT Mint dapp
 - If there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.